foldl/chatllm.cpp/docs/binding.md

 WARNING: Bun [looks buggy on Linux](https://github.com/oven-sh/bun/issues/10242).

-## Pascal (Delphi/FPC)

-[Writing Tools](https://github.com/foldl/WritingTools) is built on Pascal [binding](../bindings/libchatllm.pas).

 ## Other Languages

 `libchatllm` can be utilized by all languages that can call into dynamic libraries.

-Take C as an example:
+### C

 * Linux